 If you had used up some (but not all) of your lifetime allowance then (in most cases) you are treated as having used up the same amount (in £s) of your new 'lump sum and death benefit allowance' as comes off your available 'lump sum allowance'.

-This will be 25% of the total lifetime allowance you had used up on 5th April 2024 in £s.
+This will be in most cases be 25% of the total lifetime allowance you had used up on 5th April 2024 in £s.
+See Example 3 over the page.